Aulani Ka Wa’a Luau Review: Kid Friendly, but Surprisingly also the “Nicest” Luau on Oahu

 Aulani Luau vs Paradise Cove

-You’ll love this luau if…
+You’ll love the Aulani luau if…

 You love Disney for their high quality level of entertainment and production.